 TAG ARCHIVES FOR NPRM

 On April 19, HHS and 16 other federal agencies released a new Notice of Proposed Rulemaking (NPRM) proposing to delay the general compliance date for the revised Federal Policy for the Protection of Human Subjects, or “Common Rule,” six more months to January 21, 2019.
+On June 18, HHS released a final rule confirming this delay, while allowing three "burden-reducing provisions" during the delay period.
 Read more

 Ending five and a half years of rulemaking and speculation, the US Department of Health and Human Services (HHS) and 15 other Federal Agencies released a final revision of the Federal Policy for the Protection of Human Subjects, or “Common Rule,” on January 19, 2017.
 These are the first revisions to the Common Rule since it was promulgated in 1991.
 Read more